thaliaarchi/repo-archival/usenet.md

   - [comp.sources.unix](https://usenetarchives.com/threads.php?id=comp.sources.unix)
   - [news.software.readers](https://usenetarchives.com/threads.php?id=news.software.readers)

+usenetarchives.com has some issues:
-Beware with usenetarchives.com that the list on threads.php has the dates as one day in the future and capitalizes the first letter of the subjects.
+- The list on threads.php has the dates as one day in the future and capitalizes the first letter of the subjects.
+- Some messages are encoded incorrectly.
+For example ["Rn 4.3 patches 1-10"](https://usenetarchives.com/view.php?id=net.sources&mid=PDExNzhAcHVjYy1qPg) seems to have been interpreted as Shift JIS, as `\` from the original file has been encoded as UTF-8 `¥`.
+- Dates incorrectly report a timezone offset of -0400/-0500 instead of UTC (see `base.sh:get_usenet_post_date`).

 ## mod.sources and net.sources meta